 Pivot table is for arrange and rearrange data.

 Pivot table is a platform for data input: load, write-in, alter figures in Pivot.
-Advanced Budgeting handles all the background works – new data appears simultaneously in other parts of your plan. (i.e.: when you increase sales volume than cost allocation automatically calculate with this bigger volume).
+ABUX handles all the background works – new data appears simultaneously in other parts of your plan. (i.e.: when you increase sales volume than cost allocation automatically calculate with this bigger volume).

 It is not easy (or even impossible) to quickly and effectively do history comparisons and variance analysis.